Naseer-fez/Credit_Score_Predictor/README.md

 ├── 📄 credit_score_messy_dataset.csv          # THe Data which i got from the Data geenratto
 ├── 📄 data.csv                               # Contains a Refrence data

+The main problem about this was finding the data